AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 ##### Growth speed

-Monsters exist in one of six EXP growth speeds, where n is the level of the monster _currently_.
+Monsters exist in one of six EXP growth speeds, where n is the level the monster is trying to reach, and the equations solve for the total EXP required to go from level 0 to n.

 1. Fast (4n^3)/5
 2. Medium fast (n^3)